 Reform Jews, who are the least traditional in custom, may allow cremation and may choose different attire than the traditional burial shroud.

 As a last physical act of kindness for their loved one, immediate family and close friends may participate in the shoveling of dirt atop the casket at the Jewish cemetery.

 Jewish mourning customs

 Immediately following the burial, the focus shifts to comforting the family in mourning.
 While all Jewish individuals will mourn differently, there are several specific traditional Jewish mourning customs which may occur following the death.

 Shiva is the seven-day mourning period observed after the funeral.
 While sitting shiva, mourners might avoid leaving the house or using any form of entertainment such as television or radio.
 The purpose of shiva is to acknowledge, rather than suppress, feelings of grief and sadness.
 A memorial candle may be kept lit, and mirrors may be covered to show a lack of concern about physical appearance.
 For some, aspects of this mourning period may continue for 30 days or one year.

 Sheloshim lasts until the 30th day after the burial.
 The bereaved may not attend parties or celebrations and may not shave or cut their hair during this time.
 Avelut is a similar observance which extends to one year post-burial.

-Yahrzeit, meaning “a year’s time,” refers to the commemoration of the anniversary of the death and is observed as a solemn day of remembrance.
-Certain Jewish prayers will be recited, a Yahrzeit candle may be lit and donations may be made in the loved one’s honor.
+, meaning “a year’s time,” refers to the commemoration of the anniversary of the death and is observed as a solemn day of remembrance.
+Certain will be recited, a Yahrzeit candle may be lit and donations may be made in the loved one’s honor.
 Some families may wait until this date to unveil a memorial stone or marker at the gravesite.